 Alec Ewald and Brandon Rottinghaus, co-editors.
 2009.
 Democracy and Punishment: International Perspectives on Criminal Disenfranchisement.
 New York: Cambridge University Press.

 Brandon Rottinghaus.
 2014 (forthcoming).
-"Surviving Scandal."
+"Monkey Business: The Effect of Scandals on Presidential Primary Nominations."
 PS: Political Science & Politics.
+Symposium on political scandal.

 | text |